We’ve all experienced it.

 - 2 lemons, juiced

 - 3 tsp ginger root, grated

-- 4 juniper berries*, crushed fine (juniper berries are not recommended during pregnancy nor for those with a history of kidney/liver ailments)
+- 4 dry juniper berries*, crushed fine (you can find juniper berries in the spice section of most grocery stores - note: juniper berries are not recommended during pregnancy nor for those with a history of kidney/liver ailments)

 - 4 star anise